Will Malthus's Predicted Food Shortages Come True?

-Increasing populations require more living space, which will inevitably reduce the availability of land.
-Larger numbers of people will consume more water and energy, leaving less available for the production and transport of food.
-Global warming and bad environmental policy is leading to an increase in desertification and flooding.
+Increasing populations require more living space, which inevitably reduces the availability of land.
+Larger numbers of people consume more water and energy, leaving less available for the production and transportation of food.
+Global warming and bad environmental policies are leading to an increase in desertification and flooding.

-China, the most populated country on Earth, has seen a dramatic increase in desertification (arable land turning to desert) due to overgrazing, over-planting, slash and burn agriculture and deforestation.
-Sandstorms are dumping sand on once fertile land.
-China is almost 30 percent desert.
+China, the most populated country on Earth, has seen a dramatic increase in desertification (arable land turning to desert) due to overgrazing, over-planting, slash and burn agriculture, and deforestation.
+Sandstorms dump sand on once fertile land.
+China is almost thirty percent desert.
 The desert is growing about 900 square miles a year.
 China is currently able to produce enough food to feed its population.
-In the future, China will probably become a major food importer, which will likely drive up food prices around the world.
+In the future, it will likely become a major food importer, possibly driving up food prices around the world.

 There are already worrying signs of a food crisis.
-Food prices have increased substantially in the last few years.
+Food prices have increased substantially.
 According to the World Health Organization (WHO):